CMI’s annual business sentiment survey

 The CMI Australian Business Climate Survey surveys attitudes of Australian business and industry annually to gauge views on international and domestic policy, carbon markets and pricing, and corporate climate risk, disclosure and strategy.

-Now in its 9th year, the Australian Business Climate Survey provides the latest insights into Australian business leaders’ views toward climate policy, as well as the actions of the business community in leading the transition to net zero and beyond.
+Now in its 10th year, the Australian Business Climate Survey provides the latest insights into Australian business leaders’ views towards Australia’s evolving climate policy, as well as shining a light on the actions of the business community in leading the transition to net zero and beyond.

 Previous survey reports

-Results show that the vast majority of business respondents support net zero emissions by 2050 and stronger 2030 targets.
+Results showed that the vast majority of business respondents support net zero emissions by 2050 and stronger 2030 targets.

-With most of Australia’s key trading partners already committed to net zero, and to 2030 cuts twice to three times as deep as Australia’s, concern about carbon border tariff adjustments is growing.
+With most of Australia’s key trading partners already committed to net zero, and to 2030 cuts twice to three times as deep as Australia’s, concern about carbon border tariff adjustments was growing.

 CMI’s 2020 Australian Climate Policy Survey reveals business sentiment is growing for Australia to set a nationwide net-zero emissions target by 2050.
 88% of respondents believe Australia’s long-term strategy should include a target of net-zero emissions by 2050, in 2019 this was 83%.